 Grisport Walking Boots for Men & Women:

-The Everest boots are a hi-cut walking boot with a vibram sole and a waxed Italian upper.
+The Everest boots are hi-cut walking boots with a Vibram sole and a waxed Italian upper.
 They have a breathable lining and a padded ankle collar for extra comfort and support.

 Walking Shoes for Men & Women

-The Lady Olympus walking shoes is ideal for low land walking and uneven terrain, due to the vibram sole.
-The waterproof lining will also keep your feet warm and dry, and the breathable lining will prevent your feet getting too hot.
+The Lady Olympus walking shoes are ideal for low land walking and uneven terrain, due to the Vibram sole.
+The waterproof lining will also keep your feet warm and dry, and the breathable lining will prevent your feet from getting too hot.